Valyay/use-react-amplitude/README.md

 ### useTrackOnMount

 Hook is called after the component is mounted.
+Analogue of componentDidMount.

 |      Prop       |          Type           | Required |
 | :-------------: | :---------------------: | :------: |